 Make the right runs, and a self-respecting quarterback will have no excuse not to find you.
 If you can get open and push up through the gridiron, you’ve done the primary part of your job.
 Wonderful.

-With touchdown and playmaking opportunities naturally coming from breaking away from the line, lining up there can lead to big plays, and, let’s be honest, that’s exactly what we – as lovers of this great game – want.
+With touchdown and playmaking opportunities naturally coming from breaking away from the line, lining up there can lead to big plays, and that’s exactly what we – as lovers of this great game – want.

-Speed and strength are one thing, but any good wide receiver will boast intimate knowledge of their team’s playbook to hit the right routes at the right time.
+Speed and strength are one thing, but any good wide receiver will boast intimate knowledge of their team’s playbook to hit the proper routes at the right time.